PixelsCamp/talks/murphy_law_in_the_age_of_the_internet_of_things.md

 Speaker Bio
 -----------

 I'm João Pedro Dias, a researcher at INESC TEC, an Invited Assistant Lecturer and PhD student at Faculty of Engineering, University of Porto.
-I'm currently researching on the thin line between hardware and software from a software engineering perspective, delving into thematics such as fault-tolerance, system development, monitoring and maintenace.
+I'm currently researching on the thin line between hardware and software from a software engineering perspective, delving into thematics such as fault-tolerance, IoT system development, monitoring and maintenace.
 I'm passionate about technology in general, with a special focus on security and privacy, web development, embedded systems & Internet-of-Things.

 Links
 -----